 If an outside drain is overflowing, you can inspect the blockage to feel out a deterrent that is clogging the water flow.
 The problem with trying to unclog overflowing drains is that the back up of water can make the task arduous and uncertain.
 A drainage rod can only do so much when water is continuously gushing out of the drain and a pressure hose is useless in these types of scenarios.

-Consulting a professional is the best course of action for active overflows.
+Consulting with a drainage professional is the best course of action for active overflows.
 Clogs can be deeply embedded into the piping system and likely will not be a viable fix without professional equipment.

 Are There Any Outside Drain Unblocker Chemicals?